dbayardAWS/kinesis-labs/lab1/README.md

 * Copy the following JSON and paste it over the contents in the JSON editor.
 Then, you will need to make 4 edits:

-  * Append your initials to the stream name (you will do this for both the ExampleInputStream and the ExampleOutputStream)
-  * Replace the sample account ID (1234567890) with your account ID.
-Hint: you can lookup your account ID by going back to your Kinesis console tab.
-On the web page for your Kinesis Analytics application, you will see your account ID in details section as part of the Application ARN field.

 ```
 {